Kelechi-Okorie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 9-times_table.c - prints 9 times table, starting with 0
-file 10-add.c - adds two integers and returns the result File 11-print_to_98.c - prints from provided number to 98
+file 10-add.c - adds two integers and returns the result File 11-print_to_98.c - prints from provided number to 98 File 101-natural.c - computes and prints sum of all multiples of 3 or 5 below 1024 (excluded)